SSO Configuration Examples

 Select Save.

-In Viedoc, copy the redirect URL and go back to the Google Workspace tab and select Next.
+Go back to the Google Workspace tab and select Next.

 In the Basic information for your Custom App window: